top of page

 • Nandini Sengupta

-Except for pigeons, I hardly find any birds coming to my balcony...During rains, the whole place is water splashed.
-There is spluttering of window panes as the rainwater tip taps on them...Hurriedly we collect all the clothes hung outside, close all the doors and windows...The beauty of the rain is lost in the process.
-I don't prefer heavy rains which drench you entirely....they have been romanticized enough in films...I love the slow big drops which suddenly fall on our faces, hands and then start pouring gradually... the beginning is always magical, coming straight from the newly formed clouds.
+Except for pigeons, I hardly find any birds coming to my balcony...During the rains, the whole place is splashed.
+There is a splattering of window panes as the rainwater taps on them...Hurriedly, we collected all the clothes hanging outside, and closed all the doors and windows...The beauty of the rain is lost in the process.
+I don't prefer heavy rains which drench you entirely....they have been romanticized enough in films...I love the slow, big drops that suddenly fall on our faces, hands, and then start pouring gradually... the beginning is always magical, coming straight from the newly formed clouds.

 By Nandini Sengupta